Dubbed Audio Style Guide - Lector Dubbing

 - Local pronunciation of character names can be used in the voice-over, as long as the names are consistently pronounced throughout the series.

-- On-screen text should only be included if plot pertinent and should be read by the lector.
+- On-screen text should only be included if plot-pertinent and should either be voiced by the lector or conveyed through Forced Narratives, according to what works best for the specific content.

-- The on-screen main title card should not be voiced-over/translated.
+- Main Title: The on-screen main title should be forced -rather than voiced by the lector.

 - Voice-over should begin in relative synchronicity with the original dialogue.